serhatbolsu/robotframework-appiumlibrary/README.rst

 Usage
 -----

-To write tests with Robot Framework and AppiumAndroidLibrary, AppiumAndroidLibrary must be imported into your RF test suite.
+To write tests with Robot Framework and AppiumLibrary, AppiumLibrary must be imported into your RF test suite.
 See `Robot Framework User Guide <https://code.google.com/p/robotframework/wiki/UserGuide>`_ for more information.